Hughenden Rocks: a walk through time

 There is a restaurant, a shop and toilets in the Stableyard and opposite is the entrance to the Manor House.
 Entry to the house is free to National Trust members.
 Non-members can buy tickets at the welcome kiosk, which is on the route back to the car park.
 When you are ready to continue, follow the narrow road that curves uphill to the left of the Stableyard until you reach the visitor welcome kiosk where you started.

-The Stableyard was built from red brick by E B Lamb in the 1860s.
+The Stableyard was built from red brick by E B Lamb in the 1860s and the yard is paved with sandstone cobble stones.
 It is a less ornate building than the Manor, making it much easier to see the roofing material, which is made from another ‘exotic’ rock called slate: a metamorphic rock.
-The slate has almost certainly been brought over 200 miles to Hughenden by rail from quarries in North Wales.
-Slate stated as fine silt, clay and even volcanic ash on an ancient ocean floor, which was compressed into soft shale.
+The original slate was almost certainly brought over 200 miles to Hughenden by rail from quarries in North Wales.
+Slate started as fine silt, clay and even volcanic ash on an ancient ocean floor, which was compressed into soft shale.
 Then, under huge tectonic pressures, the shale became compressed and heated into a fine grained foliated metamorphic rock, in which the original minerals have been altered.
 A unique feature of slate is the foliation that does not correspond to the original sedimentary layering, but instead it forms in planes perpendicular to the direction of metamorphic compression.
 A very strong foliation is called ‘slaty cleavage’, and it’s this feature that enabled skilled craftsmen to expertly ‘cut’ or split the slate by striking it parallel to the foliation with a specialized tool, forming smooth flat sheets of stone which have long been used for roofing, floor tiles, and for many other purposes.
 Formed up to 490 million years ago in the Caledonian Orogeny, these slates are by far the oldest rocks at Hughenden, even though most of the slates you see are likely to be replacements.

 Start at the visitor welcome kiosk.
 Grid Ref SU860955